2024 Launch Reports

 -Video at 15:53

--Notes: the main chute did not deploy, and the rocket booster stuck the landing
+-Notes: the main chute did not deploy, and the rocket booster stuck the landing in the field

 3. Custom Chris Rocket, 4 in. dia., 88 in. tall, 10 lbs 8 oz.